-This Easy Mashed Sweet Potatoes recipe is sweet and creamy and made with super simple ingredients you probably already have at your home!
-They are perfect for the holidays but that doesn't mean you can't enjoy them all year long!
+This Easy Sweet Mashed Potatoes recipe is sweet, creamy and made with super simple ingredients you probably already have at your home!
+It is the perfect side dish for the holiday and pairs well with almost any main dish, holiday or not.

-Sweet potato is a healthier option of potato, get your forks ready to dip it into the most delicious and Easy Mashed Sweet Potatoes!
+Sweet potato is a healthier option of potato, so get your forks ready to dip it into the most delicious side dish ever!
 Naturally sweet, creamy and such a comforting side dish, perfect for Thanksgiving or any time!

-If you're looking for other side dishes, why not also try my delicious Parmesan Herbed Potatoes or my Roasted Garlic Mushrooms
+If you’re looking for other side dishes, why not also try my delicious Candied Sweet Potato Casserole, Parmesan Herbed Potatoes or my Roasted Garlic Mushrooms.

 - Easy!
 For this recipe I just boiled the potatoes and added cinnamon sugar, butter, milk and herbs.
 Literally sooooo simple.